Daniel-KM/Omeka-S-module-SearchSolr/README.md

     4. Install this module.
 2. In Solr admin
     1. A default node `default` is automatically added, and it is linked to the default install of Solr with the path `solr/omeka`.
+It contains a default list of mappings for Dublin Core elements too.
     2. Check if this node is working, or configure it correctly (host, port, and path of the Solr instance): the status should be `OK`.
 3. In Search admin